 Chrissie Hynde opened her VegeTerranean Restaurant in September 2007 in the Northside Lofts retail space.
+While closed in 2011, Chef Dante Boccuzzi has partnered with local businessman Joel Testa to open a new restaurant, named DBA, which is scheduled to open in this space in early 2012.
 The City assisted the developer, Northside Retail Lofts, LLC, with a subsidized loan of \$1 million through National City Bank, which enabled it to reduce the retail lease rate to attract tenants.
 The City's subsidy cost was \$109,167.

-Other new CBD Projects/Businesses in 2010:
+Other new CBD Projects/Businesses in 2011: